Web

 # Data Extraction

-browser-use get text <index> # Get element text
+browser-use get text <index> # Element text content

 # Wait

-browser-use wait text "Success" # Wait for text
+browser-use wait text "text" # Wait for text to appear

 # Session